TheMannu/Devops-Tools-Installation-Configurations/IAM.md

 Each role type serves a specific purpose, ensuring secure and fine-grained access to AWS resources in a variety of scenarios.

 ---

+### Question 1 : How can you create a user in AWS with full EC2 access limited to a specific region?

+Steps to Create a User with Region-Specific Full EC2 Access